Economy of Denmark: History

 Mercantilism was the leading economic doctrine during the 17th and 18th century in Denmark, leading to the establishment of monopolies like Asiatisk Kompagni, development of physical and financial infrastructure like the first Danish bank Kurantbanken in 1736 and the first "kreditforening" (a kind of building society) in 1797, and the acquisition of some minor Danish colonies like Tranquebar.

 At the end of the 18th century major agricultural reforms took place that entailed decisive structural changes.
-However, the Napoleonic Wars caused Copenhagen to lose its status as an international centre of finance and trade.
+However, the Napoleonic Wars caused Copenhagen to lose its status as an international center of finance and trade.
 Politically, mercantilism was gradually replaced by liberal thoughts among the ruling elite.
 Following a monetary reform after the Napoleonic wars, the present Danish central bank Danmarks Nationalbank was founded in 1818.

 There exists national accounting data for Denmark from 1820 onwards thanks to the pioneering work of Danish economic historian Svend Aage Hansen.
 They find that there has been a substantial and permanent, though fluctuating, economic growth all the time since 1820.
 The period 1822–94 saw on average an annual growth in factor incomes of 2% (0.9% per capita) From around 1830 the agricultural sector experienced a major boom lasting several decades, producing and exporting grains, not least to Britain after 1846 when British grain import duties were abolished.
 When grain production became less profitable in the second half of the century, the Danish farmers made an impressive and uniquely successful change from vegetarian to animal production leading to a new boom period.
 Parallelly industrialization took off in Denmark from the 1870s.
 At the turn of the century industry (including artisanry) fed almost 30% of the population.

 During the 20th century agriculture slowly dwindled in importance relative to industry, but agricultural employment was only during the 1950s surpassed by industrial employment.
 The first half of the century was marked by the two world wars and the Great Depression during the 1930s.
-After World War II Denmark took part in the increasingly close international cooperation, joining OEEC/OECD, IMF, GATT/WTO, and from 1972 the European Economic Community, later European Union.
+After World War II Denmark took part in the increasingly close international cooperation, joining the OECD, IMF, WTO, and from 1972 the European Economic Community, later European Union.
 Foreign trade increased heavily relative to GDP.
 The economic role of the public sector increased considerably, and the country was increasingly transformed from an industrial country to a country dominated by production of services.
 The years 1958–73 were an unprecedented high-growth period.
 The 1960s are the decade with the highest registered real per capita growth in GDP ever, i.e. 4.5% annually.